 The Museum’s West Wing houses our fabulous anthropology exhibit, Footsteps Through Time: Four Million Years of Human Evolution.
-The permanent exhibit—covering 7,000 square feet and featuring more than a hundred touchable replicas of early humans, primates, and futuristic cyborgs (part human, part machine)—officially opened to the public on February 9, 2002.
+The permanent exhibit—featuring more than a hundred touchable replicas of early humans, primates, and futuristic cyborgs (part human, part machine)—officially opened to the public on February 9, 2002.

 This compelling exhibit is the only one of its kind on the West Coast.
 It transports visitors on a fascinating 65-million-year journey through time, spotlighting the major anthropological finds relating to human evolution.
 Footsteps Through Time represents a milestone in the Museum’s history.
 It is especially significant as it reflects the Museum’s original mission: to display the life and history of humankind—while inspiring relevant connections to our modern-day visitors.

 The Hominid Hall showcases a variety of intriguing dioramas, including a Neandertal burial from more than 60,000 years ago depicted exactly as it was discovered by archaeologists, a Cro-Magnon exhibit featuring a replica of Chauvet Cave in France (home of the world’s oldest cave paintings), and a touchable reproduction of Kenyanthropus platyops, a find by the renowned archaeologists Meave and Louise Leakey.

 The exhibit was painstakingly designed to engage visitors into thinking about age-old questions about time, genetics, and the environment.
 The exhibit is unique in that guests are invited to touch nearly all of its contents.

 In addition to a $1.95-million grant from the National Science Foundation, the exhibit received $400,000 in support from local sponsors, such as the Parker Foundation, the James Copley Foundation, the Ackerman Family Foundation, the Charles and Ruth Billingsley Foundation, the Russell James Miller Memorial Fund-JH Johnson Foundation at The San Diego Foundation, and the Dr. Seuss Fund.
 The funding also covers ongoing workshops, lectures, family programs, and educational websites related to the exhibit.